The Crypto Loan Economy

 TrueFi relies on the participants who stake $TRU for $stkTRU for voting rights, $TRU emissions and protocol fees as the first line of defense.
 In the event of a default, up to 10% of $stkTRU may be liquidated to repay the loans.
-Importantly, there is a cooling down period for staking $stkTRU, meaning it cannot be withdrawn immediately, the user must wait until.
+Importantly, there is a cooling down period for staking $stkTRU: it cannot be withdrawn immediately.

 Insurance Pool as First Loss: Clearpool

-In every block, a percentage of each pool’s interest is diverted to an insurance pool to act as a claimant pool for LPs if the borrower defaults on the loan.
+In every block, a percentage of each pool’s interest is diverted to an insurance pool which acts as a claimant pool for LPs if the borrower defaults on the loan.
 The current governance vote has it set to 5% of a pool’s earned interest.

 Spigot Function: DebtDAO

 DebtDAO has developed a “spigot function,” which controls the borrower’s revenue generating contracts, and escrows a fixed percentage of the revenue while diverting the rest to the borrower’s treasury.
-In the case of default, the spigot can claim the escrowed assets to help pay back interest and principal payments, acting as a debt collector.
-As arguably the only true form of debt collection in DeFi, this spigot function could be extrapolated for use in other protocols.
-The only limitation is that its best application is for protocols and DAOs, given that if an individual knows the spigot function will claim any funds sent to their wallet, they can create a new wallet to avoid the penalties.
+In the case of a default, the spigot can claim the escrowed assets to help pay back interest and principal payments, acting as a debt collector.
+As arguably the only true form of debt collection in DeFi, this spigot function can be extrapolated for use in other protocols.
+Its only limitation is in its applicability to protocols and DAOs.
+If an individual is aware of spigot function claiming any funds sent to their wallet, they can create a new wallet to avoid the penalties.

 Tokens Available for Loans and Pool Risk Variety